owenjpark/C-Triple-Plus/src/README.md

 # S-Expression Calculator

 This project is split into two parts:
-1. Lexer - tokenizes and input
+1. Lexer - tokenizes input
 2. Parser - goes through tokens, converts to infix form, and evaluates expression

 # Lexer